Margie's been an online writer for several years. Her articles focus on great Southern-style recipes for any occasion.

-- I like seasoning my fish with, salt, garlic powder, black pepper and sometimes use thyme.
+- I like seasoning my fish with, salt, garlic powder, and black pepper.
+I occasionally use thyme.

 - When I use the stove-top grill pan, I heat it to medium-high heat, spray with non-stick baking spray.

 - Grill 2 to 2 ½ minutes on each side.
 Before turning, spray with non-stick spray.
 The fish is done when you can easily flake with a fork.